Important Notice About Coronavirus (COVID-19)

 - No-touch hand sanitizing stations are readily available for patients and providers.

-- Equipment is cleaned between each patient, and common areas are cleaned throughout the day.
+- Equipment is cleaned between each patient, and common areas are cleaned regularly throughout the day.

 - All transvaginal ultrasound probes are disinfected with Trophon, a safe, high-level disinfecting technology specifically designed for probes that kills viruses.
 This is now the standard of care in the U.S. We are the only private practice MFM group in southern Nevada to do this and have been for several years.

-- We offer telemedicine visits for applicable appointments to help lessen the amount of patients and staff in the office.
+- We offer telemedicine visits for applicable appointments to help lessen the number of patients and staff in the office.

-- We are adding electrostatic sprayers for enhanced cleaning of surfaces, which is what airlines and food services utilize to decrease infections.
+- We use electrostatic sprayers for enhanced cleaning of surfaces, which is what airlines and food services utilize to decrease infections.
 Electrostatic spraying is more effective than wiping down areas and provides better coverage.
-Read more electrostatic spraying.

 As things change, we will adjust our policies and practices to respond appropriately to new developments.
 At the same time, we will keep you informed about best infection-control practices and what you need to know to keep yourself and your loved ones safe.